 As Gibraltar has no tax on investment income and no capital gains tax, a Gibraltar company or trust is an ideal vehicle for holding a bank account, dealing in stocks and shares, holding portfolios of investments and for purchasing other financial products.
 Therefore, all interest earned as well as any capital gains or other profits made are paid entirely free of tax.
 Many major international banks and financial institutions are based in Gibraltar and our firm has long-standing relationships with most, if not all of them.

-However, persons who are ordinarily resident in Gibraltar are liable to taxation on their worldwide income and may elect to pay tax under either under the gross income based system or the allowance based system.
+Persons may elect to pay tax under either under the gross income based system or the allowance based system.

 Under this system persons are taxed on their gross income without any allowances being taken into account and without any deductions being made.
 The following rates apply.